GhostSanket14/Todo-manager/README.md

-# todo-full-stack
+# todo-weApp
-my Todo full stack application made using springboot and react.
+my Todo WEB application made using springboot and JSP.